-ASUS working to break into U.S. smartphone market in 2014Alex Wagner - Deputy Managing Editor, News Desk
+ASUS working to break into U.S. smartphone market in 2014Alex Wagner - Editorial Director of News and Content

 ASUS has made a name for itself by crafting Android-powered tablets like the Nexus 7 and its Transformer line of slate/keyboard dock combos.
 The company has also released a few smartphones in its time, like the Padfone family of devices that can be docked into a tablet.
 We haven't really seen much of ASUS and its handsets in the U.S., but according to company chairman Jonney Shih, that'll change soon.

 In an interview with AllThingsD, Shih has revealed that ASUS is planning on breaking into the U.S. smartphone market.
 The exec acknowledged that he and his company are "latecomers" when it comes to the mobile phone game, but he said that ASUS has been working to build relationships with carriers and retailers in order to improve its odds of success.
 Despite the ASUS's efforts, it sounds like squeezing a U.S. smartphone debut into 2013 could be a tough proposition, with Shih explaining that a 2014 launch seems "more reasonable."